NixOS/infra/terraform-iam/README.md

 This module is for superadmins in the team.

-This terraform root module manages:
+This tofu root module manages:
 * IAM roles

 ## Setup